February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 23rd Street and the Hudson River

-The massive athletics complex offers five different programs over midwinter break.
+The massive athletics complex offers a few different programs over midwinter break.

 Junior Golf Camp